ariedallas/Lumocards-One/README.md

 	about     ->  Show the about section.
-	all       ->  Show all the Lumo sub-programs. agenda    ->  Show the agenda created for today. calendar  ->  Launch the calendar program to view events in days or weeks format.
+	all       ->  Show all the Lumo sub-programs. browser   ->  Basic display for cards from various folders. agenda    ->  Show the agenda created for today. calendar  ->  Launch the calendar program to view events in days or weeks format.
    	              (note this will require additional setup, see the YouTube video)